quangnguyen30192/karabiner/README.md

-# @mxstbr's Karabiner Elements configuration
+# A fork of @mxstbr's Karabiner Elements configuration

 If you like TypeScript and want your Karabiner configuration maintainable & type-safe, you probably want to use the custom configuration DSL / generator I created in `rules.ts` and `utils.ts`!